Flawless Physio Logo

 Tailor’s Bunion Causes

 Wearing high heels regularly or tight-fitting shoes, especially in the toe box, can cause a Tailor’s Bunion.
 A flat foot can contribute to the development of a Tailor’s Bunion.
-In contrast, a Tailor’s Bunion developed its name from tailors sitting with their legs crossed which placed excess pressure on the 5th metatarsal.
+In contrast, a Tailor’s Bunion developed its name from tailors sitting with their legs crossed, placing excess pressure on the 5th metatarsal.

-Other causes of a Tailor’s Bunion include Ehlers Danlos syndrome, dancing, ballet, a fracture and running.
+Other causes of a Tailor’s Bunion include Ehlers-Danlos syndrome, dancing, ballet, a fracture, sprained toe and running.

 Tailor’s Bunion Diagnosis